nickjbrowning/cscs-docs/docs/access/vscode.md

     * `--uenv` and `--view` set up the uenv
     * `-t120` requests a 2 hour (120 minute) reservation
     * `-n1` requests a single rank - only one rank/process is required for VSCode
-    * `--pty` allows forwarding of terminal I/O, regired to sign in to Github
+    * `--pty` allows forwarding of terminal I/O, required to sign in to Github

     Once the job allocation is granted, you will be prompted to log into GitHub, the same as starting a session on the login node.
     If you don't want to use a uenv, the command is even simpler: